Dpdl-io/DpdlEngine/Install_requirements.md

 * The Dpdl java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

 * The 'Thread(..)' and createThread(..)
-API functions allow only a limited number of threads to be allocated (max 2 Threads allowed)
+API functions allow only a limited number of threads to be allocated (max 3 Threads allowed, further allocations will than rotate an override previews ones)

 * Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS